serkankocabas/serkankocabas.github.io/content/vitae/index.md

           description: |2-
               Responsibilities include:

-              * Working on a project with Lorena Saiz to investigate the effect of monetary policy on firm-level investment from the Orbis database through bank loans in Anacredit.
+              * Working on a research project exploring the impact of bank supply shocks on firm-level investment in France, Spain, Italy, and Germany using the AnaCredit credit-registry and Orbis firm-level 		database.
+By decomposing loan growth into bank supply, firm demand, industry, and common shocks following Amiti and Weinstein (2018), we find that idiosyncratic bank supply shocks play a 			significant role in shaping investment dynamics from 2019 to 2023.
+We also find that the effects of bank supply shocks vary depending on firm characteristics such as size, age, sector, and 			reliance on bank loans.
         - title: Economist
           company: BBVA Research
           company_url: 'https://www.bbvaresearch.com/en/geography/turkiye/'